ethereum/EIPs/EIPS/eip-draft-whisper.md

 	padding: byte array of arbitrary size (may be zero).

 	signature: 65 bytes, if present.

+	salt: 12 bytes, if present (in case of symmetric encryption).

 Those unable to decrypt the message data are also unable to access the signature.
 The signature, if provided, is the ECDSA signature of the Keccak-256 hash of the unencrypted data using the secret key of the originator identity.
 The signature is serialised as the concatenation of the `R`, `S` and `V` parameters of the SECP-256k1 ECDSA signature, in that order. `R` and `S` are both big-endian encoded, fixed-width 256-bit unsigned. `V` is an 8-bit big-endian encoded, non-normalised and should be either 27 or 28.